abhaysudevan/Air-Grace-Customer-Satisfaction-Analysis/README.md

 This project analyzes service ratings and customer satisfaction for the airline Air Grace, providing insights into the various services offered to passengers during their journey.
 The data has been collected from over 100,000 passengers across different age groups, genders, customer loyalty levels, travel classes, and flight distances, who rated various services on a scale of 1 to 5 after their journey.

+__Note: The dataset used for this analysis was sourced from Kaggle.com.
+"Air Grace" is a fictional name and is used solely for presentation purposes.__

 ---

 <br> <br>